kimaiorg/kimai/Nhom_01/02_Source/README.md

 0. **Run docker desktop.**

-- NOTE: **Please delete all volumes related to postgres and rabbitmq before running before continue**.
+- NOTE: **Please delete all volumes related to postgres and rabbitmq before continue**.

 1. Start the repository: